kmesh-net/kmesh/test/README.md

   [root@dev test]# ./runtest.sh {env_ip} {login_password}
   # Main steps of runtest:
   # 1 Execute dependency installation
-  # 2 Compile Kmesh code + Kmesh.ko, and install
+  # 2 Compile Kmesh code and Kmesh.ko, and install
   # 3 Execute each test case in the test suite one by one
   # 4 Output the test execution results, as follows
   Tue Oct 25 19:29:50 2022 - INFO  - Configuration file loaded successfully...
   Tue Oct 25 19:29:51 2022 - INFO  - start to run testcase:oe_test_normal_function.
   Tue Oct 25 19:29:59 2022 - INFO  - The case exit by code 0.
   Tue Oct 25 19:29:59 2022 - INFO  - End to run testcase:oe_test_normal_function.
-  Tue Oct 25 19:29:59 2022 - INFO  - A total of 1 use cases were executed, with 1 successes and 0 failures.
+  Tue Oct 25 19:29:59 2022 - INFO  - A total of 1 use case was executed, with 1 success and 0 failures.
-  the following test cases run successful
+  the following test cases ran successfully
   --------------------------------------->
   oe_test_normal_function
   <---------------------------------------